A hybrid model for the population dynamics of periodical cicadas: Single-brood equilibria for large

 \section{Single-brood equilibria for large $q$}

-In this section, we analytically determine the single-brood stationary state for the model described in Eqns. (\ref{eq:adult})-(\ref{eq:junior}) in the limit of large $q$ when only one brood has a non-zero population density.
-In this scenario, the competition term contains only a single brood and Eqn.\ (\ref{eq:junior}) simplifies to
+In this section, we analytically determine the single-brood stationary state for the model described in Eqns.\ (\ref{eq:juniorh})-(\ref{eq:adulth}).
+The differential equation describing the age-dependent dynamics of the population density of the single extant brood, $x(\tau)$ is

-Next, assume that $q$ is large so that the effect of background mortality and competition is small in a single year.
-In the limit $q \rightarrow \infty$ and holding $\s$ and $\beta$ fixed, we can ignore higher order terms in $1/q$ and the difference equation (Eqn.\ (\ref{eq:junior1})) becomes a differential equation for the population $x(\tau)$ as a function of a real age variable $\tau=i/q$.
-The differential equation describing the age-dependent dynamics of the brood is